 Description: The complicated process that goes on in living cells and organisms, in terms of the law of chemistry and physics, is described.
 The genetic message is examined, as it is carried in the form of DNA through transcription and translation as well as the biosynthesis of macromolecules.
 The course is designed to follow chemistry (general and organic) and biology coursework to complete an understanding of life chemistry.
+Three hours of lecture, three hours of laboratory per week.
 Offered Fall Semester, annually.

-BIOL 375 Immunology (4 semester hours)
+BIOL 375 - Immunology